 Avent Anti-Colic Leaking

 The Avent Anti-colic bottle is designed to reduce the three biggest issues caused by feeding.
-Reflux, gas and colic often make feeding times very uncomfortable.
+Reflux, gas, and colic often make feeding times very uncomfortable.
 But, with this bottle’s air-free vent, the nipple is kept full of milk and not air.
 As a result, your little one isn’t swallowing too much air during feeding.
-A range of nipples with increased flow rates are also available as your baby grows.
+A range of nipples with increased flow rates is also available as your baby grows.

 Avent Anti-Colic bottles are also subject to leaks if the threads aren’t aligned properly.
 It can also happen when the formula builds up in the threads as you’re mixing the formula.
 Follow these steps to avoid leaking:

 - Avoid mixing formula in the bottle.
 This will keep the threads free of buildup.

 - Ensure that the formula isn’t too hot when placed into the bottle.
 Hot milk can sometimes enter the air hole on the screw ring which causes a leak